hsauro/PathwayDesigner/README.md

 - Further improvements to the autolayout functions.
 - Added a side text area where antimony syntax can be entered directly and the network drawn.
 - Added hover feature to get concentrations of species and ids of reactions

+### Version 0.22

+- Fixed small bug in antimony parsing
+- Added basic printing support
+- Added saving if networks as pdf or png files.
+-
 ### Not yet supported

-- Printing of networks to png and pdf
 - Add modifier edges between species and reaction
 - Ability to set colors etc of species nodes and reactions
 - Set font sizes for species names